Menu

 Access leads directly into the kitchen and dining area (please note there are three inner steps down to the kitchen, just off the main access door).

-Kitchen with induction hob, electric oven, fridge, freezer (3 drawer).
+Kitchen with induction hob, electric oven, under-counter fridge and freezer (3 drawer).
 Central island with sink, 3/4 dishwasher, integrated washing machine, two breakfast stools.
 Dining space with seating for four.

 Rear porch with hanging rail and space for outdoor wear.
 External door to the cafe courtyard (2 steps down).